FacebookTwitterGoogle +Linkedin

 Annuities, Long-Term Care Insurance, The Pension Protection Act, and HIPPA

-Posted on: February 1, 2015 By: Robert Weinstein
+Posted on: February 1, 2015 By: robert

 Public Law 109-280, better known as The Pension Protection Act (PPA), was signed into law into 2006 and it is one of the most important pieces of legislation Congress passed for retirement planning in recent history.
 For retirement planners and people mapping out their self-directed retirement financial plans, annuity solutions to retirement income are more popular than ever.